GSA/training-pathway-data-practitioner/codealong-apis/labs/lab-5/readme.md

 18. In the browser, refresh "Gear_1.html".
 You should see clickable links on each ID value.

 19. Click one of the links, the Gear_2.html page should display values for the link that you clicked on the previous page.
-(Note: at this point, the files will look like GEAR_1c.html and GEAR_2b.html.)
+(Note: at this point, the files will look like [Incremental/GEAR_1c.html](Incremental/GEAR_1c.html)and [Incremental/GEAR_2b.html](Incremental/GEAR_2b.html).)

 ### Adding Breadcrumbs (GEAR_1.html)